raysas/comparative-genomics-project/readme.md

 > ``` ./dev/version_tracker.sh ```, follow the instructions (choose an option - default z unless you did a big change, write each step you've done in a seperate line and the press `ENTER` to get out of the prompt => version will be updated automatically)
  -->

-At the end all of our works will be merged in the `main` branch, this is why preserving these main directory names is essential to avoid conflicts.
+At the end all of our works will be merged, this is why preserving these main directory names is essential to avoid conflicts.

-Each specific branch will have a specific readme.md with an `examples` folder containing example data files to test the code and pipelines.
+Each specific branch will have a specific readme.md with an `examples` folder containing example data files to test the code and pipelines (`pipeline_2` and `general_analysis` branches already have it).

+These files are important, change them in your respective branches if needed, will merge later on:

+* requirements.txt : contains the list of python packages needed for the project (if any new package is needed, please add it to the list)
+* scripts/SETUP.sh : contains installation commands for softwares needed for the project (if any new software is needed, please add it to the script)
+* TODO.md : contains the todo list

+> [!NOTE]
+> Each branch has a different todo list tailored to its specific tasks, in `master` branch you will find the general todo list for the whole project

+## Branches in this repository

+* TE
+* dev (try moving in and out there before doing stuff on master)
+* general_analysis
+* master
+* pipeline_1
+* pipeline_2
+* ppi

 ## Accessing branches